Tuesday - Saturday, 10am-4pm

-We're a non-profit organisation providing education, training and therapeutic activities to disadvantaged people in the local community.
-Situated on a beautiful 37-acre plot in Bath, we're a popular visitor attraction for families and children with a play park, animals, walking trails, farm shop and cafe.
+Situated on a beautiful 37-acre plot in Bath, we're a popular visitor attraction for families and children, with a play park, farm animals, walking trails, farm shop and café.
+As a working farm we do breed some of our animals for meat, which is available to buy from our farm shop.
 Admission is free, donations welcome.

 We exist to